enderandpeter/win-a2enmod/README.md

 Enables the site contained in the file mysite.conf.
 If it’s not in the sites-available folder, look for it in the current directory and move it to the sites-enabled folder.

 	a2ensite mysite.conf C:\my\folder
-Enable the mysite.conf site, first looking for the file in sites-available and then in the `C:\my\folder`.
+Enable the mysite.conf site, first looking for the file in sites-available and then in `C:\my\folder`.
 If it’s in the specified folder, copy it to the default modules folder before enabling it.

 	a2ensite mysite C:\my\folder –a[dd]
 Copy the mysite.conf from the specified folder into sites-enabled, then enable it.